bast/MRI-extract-surfaces/README.md

 # ray

 Set of scripts to extract mesh surfaces from a T1-weighted MRI scan.
-The surfaces are then used in another project (to be linked soon).
+The surfaces are then used in another project: https://github.com/bast/tms-location

 ## Requirements